Resham13/WPFApplicationUsingADO.NET/README.md

 on the window i.e., country's currency, population, and the capital city.

 How to Use:
-Visual Studio needs to be installed and respecive NuGet packages to support the application.
+Visual Studio needs to be installed and respective NuGet packages to support the application.
 In the folder the user needs to open .sln file in order to build the solution.